VEnghed/Recruitment/README.md

  The database is currently hosted on [GCP](https://cloud.google.com/) but could be moved anywhere, just update the environment variables with the appropriate parameters.

-  The frontend app is served as a static asset located in the parent directory outside of the server directory and the server is connected to the router in the frontend app so as to only serve the necessary chunks of javascript and css.
+  The frontend app is served as a static asset located in the `build` directory located in the parent directory of the server and is connected to the router in the frontend app so as to only serve the necessary chunks of javascript and css.

   ### Frontend